Athaodam/Adventures-with-Ayahuasca/README.md

 The question then becomes, _who_, if anyone, _owns_ ayahuasca?
 In 1986, American Loren Miller tried to patent ayahuasca plant.
 Back in the late 1970s, this pharmacologist had developed a cultivar in Hawaii of Banisteriopsis caapi.
 He named his patented plants “Da Vine” and founded a company to study its potential benefits. [^ref32] Miller’s actions are best described as biopiracy and were denounced by the Coordinating Body of Indigenous Organizations of the Amazon Basin (COICA) in 1994.

+The “Da Vine” patent was eventually overturned, but not because the courts recognized the COICA’s claims to their own culture.[^ref33] Rather, a herbarium specimen from the Field Museum in Chicago demonstrated that Miller’s unique plant had in fact been cultivated on U.S. soil before he submitted his patent.
+In the end, this seemingly simple botanical artifact —a pressed and dried plant with a descriptive label attached to a cardboard— defined what ayahuasca meant in the United States.
 ## References

 [^ref1]: Ariel Levy, “The Drug of Choice for the Age of Kale.”
 The New Yorker, September 4, 2016. https://www.newyorker.com/magazine/2016/09/12/the-ayahuasca-boom-in-the-u-s.